pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/prerequisites.md

 # Pre-requisites for the “hands-on session” for users

 The exercises in this session will be done by using Google Colab notebooks.
-Therefore the attendees are expected to create Google account before the session and copy the example notebooks to their Google Drive.
+Therefore the attendees are expected to create a Google account before the session and copy the example notebooks to their Google Drive.
 The material will be provided in the [GitHub repository](https://github.com/pySTEPS/ERAD-nowcasting-course-2022).

 ## 1. Create a Google account